looking for something fun this Summer? Are the kids driving you crazy already? Then a DIY beach is exactly what you need

 Now all that is left is to enjoy our summer and our beach.
 This was such a great creation to make and watching the boys enjoy it has been amazing already.
 We still have six weeks of Summer left and I’m hoping this can keep them entertained for the most part.
 We are planning a beach disco and barbeque with friends which is going to be so much fun.
 I would also like to arrange a nice candlight date night for me and partner too.

 Do you need a beach outside your front door?
 Have you ever done anything like this yourself?
 Do you want any tips on how to recreate your own little door step paradise?
-Let me know below in the comments my loves.
+There are so many ways to upgrade your garden for summer.
+Let me know below in the comments what you would do my loves.
 I hope you enjoyed this post as much as we loved creating it.

 Lots of Love,